ng-zi-yi/ID_OpenHouse_website/README.md

 ### Existing Features
 - Navigation Header - allows users to navigate between different pages
 - Home/School Page - allows users to view the different schools in NP
-- Diploma Page - allows users to view the different diplomas offered in each school
+- Individual School Pages - allows users to view the different diplomas offered in each school
 - Quiz Page - allows users to find out what school matches their interest
 - Contact Page - allows users to view NP's contact and individual schools' contact for further enquiry
 - After scrolling past all the schools in the Home Page, there is a button that redirects them to the Quiz Page when clicked